 • cleaning and disinfecting physical education equipment

-• organizing and making an inventory of the pantry (great activity to do before the Christmas season)
+• organizing and making an inventory of the pantry (a great activity to do before the Christmas season)

 • declutter and organize art materials